-5 min read
+8 min read

-16 bootstrapped founders on Twitter to follow
+30 bootstrapped founders on Twitter to follow

 Follow the best bootstrapped founders on Twitter

-One of the first things I do as a Twitter ghost writer is make sure my clients are following and engaging with the best bootstrapped founders on Twitter.
+Here are the 30 best bootstrapped founders on Twitter to follow.
+If you want more followers on Twitter, find the best people to follow.
+One of the first things I do as a Twitter ghost writer is make sure my clients are following and engaging with the top founders on Twitter.

 Dashiell Bark-Huss

-Dashiell runs WishTender, a Wishlist site which is SW friendly.
+Dashiell runs WishTender, a Wishlist site which is SW-friendly.
 She has ignored a lot of indie hacker advice to make a highly profitable marketplace.
 She’s also a self-taught developer who I interviewed on my No CS Degree website and who made a morse code device that was triggered by her blinking!

 Dashiell